In this article, we will see a comparison of steganography tools in images. We will use Aletheia to determine which tools are harder to detect.

 Comparative chart

 In this article, we compare different image steganography methods to see which ones are harder to detect.
-We separate the comparison into bitmap images and JPEG images.
+We separate the comparison into uncompressed images and JPEG images.
 First, we look at the comparative charts.

 Experiment Description